 – Secret Place Insights –

-So, again, that morning, man’s frailties were made evident, but not through some struggling biblical saint, but through the one reading about them.
+So, again, that very morning, while reading Scripture, man’s frailties were made evident – not through some struggling biblical saint, but for the one reading.
 And the grace observed was not for another, but for me.
-We Christians hear it all the time, “We have an amazing God,” and because we do, we can, and do, at times, take Him for granted.
+We Christians hear it all the time, “We have an amazing God,” and because we do, we can, and do, at times, take God for granted.
 For this we must confess, and repent.

 Oswald Chambers writes, “The greatest barrier to intercession is that we take ourselves so seriously, and come to the conclusion that God is reserved (distant) with us; He is not.
 God has to ignore things we take so seriously until our relationship to Him is exactly that of a child.”
 Matthew 18:3 “Become as little children.”
 A trusting, adoring child does not worry, and wring his little hands, he just looks up at his father or mother and smiles.”

 We have all watched a toddler look up at a parent with complete confidence, trusting that the parent will provide everything for him.
-But as the child grows older, he finds, no matter how well equipped the parent, it isn’t completely so.
-But with God, no matter what our age, it is.
+But as the child grows older, he finds, no matter how well equipped the parent, he or she cannot provide everything needed.
+But God, no matter what our age, can.